 In addition to the satisfaction that comes with knowing that you are helping to secure the financial future of the museum, the benefits of membership in the Oppenheimer Circle include:

-- Recognition in annual reports and other forms of printed and permanent recognition, unless anonymity is requested
+- Recognition in annual reports and other forms of printed and permanent onsite and online recognition—unless anonymity is requested

-- Invitations to lectures with renowned academics, scientists, and artists
+- Invitations to exclusive lectures with renowned academics, scientists, and artists

 If you prefer, your membership in the Oppenheimer Circle may be anonymous for purposes of recognition, but participation in activities at the Exploratorium is still encouraged.